Major update (18/06/2019): added the new SMD version of OpenEMG.

 - A more compact surface mount version.

-Both version are functionnally identical.
+Both version are functionally identical.

 Surface-mount (SMD) version